dbrattli/aioreactive/README.md

 ## Pipe forward programming style

-`AsyncObservable` may compose operators using forward pipelining with the `pipe` operator.
+`AsyncObservable` may compose operators using forward pipelining with the `pipe` operator provided by the [Expression]() library.
 This works by having the operators partially applied with their arguments before being given the source stream argument.